Photo from Unsplash

 One day at a time.
 A burden too great

-Who knows what will enter to-morrow‘s gate?
+Who knows what tomorrow may bring through the gate?

-One day at a time, but a single day,
+One day at a time, however hard,

 Whatever its load, whatever its length;